mantidproject/documents/Project-Management/CoreTeam/workspace-notes.md

    - Detector IDs can be set arbitrarily on `ISpectrum`, no check if this is in the instrument.
 1. `MatrixWorkspace` is meant to store histograms, but is used for many other purposes:
    - Single values.
    - Single data points in each histogram.
-Leads to performance problems due to massive overhead from using histograms for this purpose, e.g., at ILL.
+     - Leads to performance problems due to massive overhead from using histograms for this purpose, e.g., at ILL.
+     - Need to use `Transpose` algorithm too often for processing/plotting, cutting connection to instrument.
    - Masking.
    - Grouping.
    - HKL values.